stskeeps/wartime_penguins/README.md

-# Wartime Penguin🐧
+# Wartime Penguins🐧

-Guide to walk you through setting up and running the Wartime Penguin NFT project, which uses Cartesi Coprocessor for NFT computation on the Holesky testnet.
+Guide to walk you through setting up and running the Wartime Penguins NFT project, which uses Cartesi Coprocessor for NFT computation on the Holesky testnet.

 ## Prerequisites